jsalgado10/Commentator.OrchardCore/README.md

 The commentator part can be added to any content type

 # Liquid Template
-You will need to add {{ Model.Content.CommentatorPart | shape_render }} to you template to display the commentator part.
+You will need to add {{ Model.Content.CommentatorPart | shape_render }} to your template to display the commentator part.
 It will display by default if you are not using a custom template

 # Commentator Options
 - Order By - Used to sort comments by Date, Rank (not yet implemented)